Women Running Marathons: Weighing the Risks and Benefits

-There are a variety of reasons why amenorrhea may develop.
+There are a variety of other reasons why amenorrhea may develop.
 Discuss any changes in your period with your doctor.
 The doctor will need to know about your current training regimen to help determine if that is a factor in the amenorrhea.

 Amenorrhea itself may not cause problems but it may be a sign of imbalance.
 Your doctor can help you find the cause of the imbalance.
 In addition, lack of hormones (mainly estrogen) can put you at risk for osteoporosis.